 And in the long run, you'll model how to handle big feelings, coach them through tough situations, and know how to hold space while also holding boundaries.
 These are the skills they'll need as adults that you can start fostering now, and what attachment parenting has laid a foundation for you to do.

 I have been there.
-In fact, my second baby is 19 months, so I’m right in the trenches with you.
+In fact, my second kiddo just turned 2, so I’m right in the trenches with you.

 My oldest was a high-needs baby from day one, but the age between 12 and 18 months almost did us in.
 (Spoiler alert: We survived!
 And the second round is waaaaaay easier.)